PAA e-mail lists--Don't send attachments; put them on web site instead

 Some reasons why you should not send attachments to our list:

 1. Attachments are one of the main ways that viruses, worms, and other malware spread, especially to Windows users.
 EXE executables are one obvious way they can spread, but not the only way.
-For example, MS Word files can also harbor viruses.
+For example, MS Word files can also harbor macro viruses.
 Just because a message appears to come from someone you know and trust does not mean that it's legitimate.
 Many viruses use names and e-mail addresses from an infected user's address book as the "From" address when they generate messages to spread to others in that same person's address book, to make it look like a friend is sending you a file you should open.

 2. People who use digest mode for our lists often can't open the attachments, and sometimes it interferes with them reading other messages in the same digest.
 (Digest mode is where the mail server collects messages sent to the list, and then sends them out at the end of the day in a single "digest" message, so you don't get so many individual e-mail messages each day.)